eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

++ abate
+	your fear will abate
 + AI-systems
 + approximately parallel
 	- They are approximately parallels of each other.
 + assiduously
 + atavistic
 + conscientious workers/students
++ "converting detractors into committed supporters"
+	\cite[\S5 Courage: Standing Up for the Institution and the Community, pp. 79]{Hennessy2018a}.
 + fieldwork
 + from XYZ to ABC, from QWERTY to ZXCVB
 	- they asked about from XYZ to ABC, from QWERTY to ZXCVB.